Filled with sprawling palaces, streets lined with cafes, hikes to the Alps, and gorgeous architecture, Salzburg is our must-see city in Austria.

 It’s just a short 10-minute walk from the train station, and that gets you right in the middle of all the places you want to see.
 Cross the river to walk along

 Getreidegass Street, and stroll to a few of Salzburg’s famous sites.
-The hostel also plays the Sound of Music on a daily basis.
+The hostel includes a free breakfast, and also plays the Sound of Music on a daily basis.
 What more could you want?
-Rooms at the Yoho International Hostel are available for around $20+ a night, but it’s really our #1 pick for a comfy and affordable hostel that has a killer location.
+Rooms at the Yoho International Hostel are available for around $20+ a night, but it’s really our #1 pick for a comfy and affordable hostel that has a good location.

 Things + Places To Eat